This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Chevron's value that present opportunities for an upside or downside to the current Trefis price estimate for Chevron:

-- Upstream EBITDA Margin: Chevron's upstream division's EBITDA Margin increased from around 51.6% in 2009 to 52.7% in 2014, primarily reflecting the increase in average price realizations for liquids (Crude oil & NGL).
-Going forward, we forecast Chevron's Upstream EBITDA Margin to decline in the short to medium term because of lower oil prices, and then gradually increase to around 61% by the end of our forecast period, on a moderate recovery in global crude oil prices.
-However, if prices do not increase at the rate projected, and EBITDA margins only increase to around 50% by the end of our forecast period, there would be a 10% downside to our Trefis prices estimate.
-On the other hand, if prices increase more than expected, resulting in a higher EBITDA margin of 66%, there would be a 5% upside to the Trefis price estimate.
+- Upstream EBITDA Margin: Chevron's upstream division's EBITDA Margin decreased from around 62% in 2012 to 45% in 2015, primarily reflecting the decrease in average price realizations for liquids (Crude oil & NGL).
+Going forward, we forecast Chevron's Upstream EBITDA Margin to decline in the short to medium term because of lower oil prices, and then gradually increase to around 59% by the end of our forecast period, on a moderate recovery in global crude oil prices.
+However, if prices do not increase at the rate projected, and EBITDA margins only increase to around 50% by the end of our forecast period, there would be a 11% downside to our Trefis prices estimate.
+On the other hand, if prices increase more than expected, resulting in a higher EBITDA margin of 65%, there would be an 8% upside to the Trefis price estimate.